Coronavirus COVID-19 Updates: uc.edu/publichealth

 LGBTQ Care Working Group at our Med-Peds Clinic

 In our combined Internal Medicine and Pediatrics primary care clinic, a working group consisting of both residents and faculty members meet monthly to improve the care of our LGBTQ+ patients.
-To date, projects having included: creating pronoun badges of both patients and staff; developing educational programming on PrEP, gender affirming care, and other LGBTQ+ health topics; grant-funded work to improved transitions from pediatric to adult care for LGBTQ+ patients; acquiring LGBTQ+ affirming children’s books, binders, sex education kits, and affirming office art for clinic; and participation in the 2022 Cincinnati Pride parade and festival.
+To date, projects having included: creating pronoun badges of both patients and staff; developing educational programming on PrEP, gender affirming care, and other LGBTQ+ health topics; grant-funded work to improved transitions from pediatric to adult care for LGBTQ+ patients; acquiring LGBTQ+ affirming children’s books, binders, sex education kits, and affirming office art for clinic; and participation in the 2022 and 2023 Cincinnati Pride parade and festival.

 Opportunities for LGBTQ+ Advocacy